LucasVS-PY/odin-recipes/README.md

-# First "The Odin Project" HTML project.
+# First "The Odin Project" HTML project
 Consists of making a recipe webpage.

 ## Skills applied: